 Educators love sharing on social media.
 I never heard of squishy circuits and then I saw some links about using playdough or make your own.
 Then I got some LED lights and batteries at the dollar store.
 I have my kids interview each other to design an animal with squishy circuits for their classmates.
 I shared this out and a teacher may find a better idea or adds to this project then shares it with others.
 This then becomes a collective, cumulative sharing, and then everyone benefits.
 Teachers don’t have to reinvent everything or figure things on their own anymore.

 Before we end the podcast, can you share some of the maker projects you are doing with kids?

 I do different themes.
 The cardboard creations where we spent a week 3 hours a day.
 We did circuit camp.
 We did Toy Making and Hacking.
 This was probably one of my favorites.
-The first part of the week, they make toys.
-The second part, I bought a pile of old handheld games that you can get in lots from eBay.
-They take apart those games and you should see their looks when they take apart the circuit boards, screens, and the keys.
+In the first part of the week, they make toys.
+In the second part, I bought a pile of old handheld games that you can get in lots from eBay.
+They take apart those games and you should see their looks when they take apart the circuit boards, screens, and keys.